tinmarD/simple-cochlea/docs/auto_examples/Elements/plot_LIF_bank_inhibition.rst

 Construct a second cochlea with inhibition
- We will use a forward-shunting type of inhibition
 ###########################################
  We define an inhibition vector which gives the strenght of the inhibition of channel i related with its neighbours